elileinkram/_feedstack_web/README.md

 Posts with higher rankings will feature in the feed before posts with lower rankings.

-What determines the value of the ranking is the [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function.
-The function which takes in input, and spits back a number as ouptut.
+The value of the ranking is calculated by the [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) function.
+The function takes in relevant information as input, and spits back a number as ouptut.
 That number becomes the ranking.

 As each post enters the algorithm, it is up to the user to decide what number [computeRanking](https://github.com/elijahleinkram/jasper/blob/master/ranking/compute_ranking) should return.